Podcast: The Byron Chronicles

 - Zombies can be brought back to humanity with a drug, but only remain human if not fully turned and continuously taking the pills.

-- The Password Is Always Swordfish: Byron's English companion, in an effort to escape from some cultists, opens a number of code-locked doors by punching in 007.
+- The Password Is Always Swordfish: In "A Time of the Fallen", Jo, in an effort to escape from some cultists, opens a number of code-locked doors by punching in 007.

 - Police Are Useless: Both justified and played straight.
 An entire pack of werewolves are running loose in Portland the night of a full moon in "Code of Conduct", making no effort to conceal themselves, but the cops aren't called once.
 Later, the entire city breaks down into anarchy in "Noise", but the police are just as affected by the noise as anyone else.